tischda/pokenv/README.md

 ~~~
 Usage: pokenv [-checkpaths] [-hkcu|-hklm] infile
   infile: the input file
-  -checkpaths=false: values are paths, check that they are valid on this system
+  -checkpaths=false: values are paths, check if they are valid on this system
   -hkcu="REQUIRED": process input file into HKEY_CURRENT_USER environment
   -hklm="REQUIRED": process input file into HKEY_LOCAL_MACHINE environment
   -version=false: print version and exit